 Playa Chacal: Chacala is one of the most underdeveloped beaches along the coast.
 Aside from a resort property, the beach is void of any excess.
 Visitors who head to this shore are doing so in order to escape the pressures of daily life and enjoy a day of seclusion in a tropical paradise.

-Additionally, if the more functional aspects of maritime life interest you, you might want to see Tulum Lighthouse.
+Additionally, if the functional aspects of maritime life intrigue you, you might enjoy a visit to Tulum Lighthouse.
 The Tulum Lighthouse is located just south of the Maya ruin on top of the Salta Iman cliff.
 While visitors are welcome to visit the lighthouse, it is usually passed over.

 Temple Of The Wind: The temple itself is in a park of an entire collection of ruins, many of which you can climb.
 Temple of the Winds, however, is not one of them.